misterdustinface/Style-Guides/java.md

 ```Java
   final
 ```
-  - Should be in all CAPS, with logical separations delimited by the underscore (_).
+  - Should be in all CAPS, with logical separations delimited by one underscore character.
 ```Java
   TABLE_DELIMITER
   MAX_INPUT_SIZE